Understanding the cost of your website:

 Designing you website: It is the way your website will look.
 Colours, logos, photos, sections etc.

-Same as before, it is possible to create a unique design for your website or you can use one of the “templates” that are available for CMSs .
+Same as before, it is possible to create an unique design for you website or you can use one of the “templates” that are available for CMSs .

-Regarding the templates, same as the plugins there are free versions and premiums.
-And it will be possible to adapt any of them to your needs.
+Regarding the templates, same as the plugins there are free versions and premium.
+And it will be possible adapt any of them to your needs.

-To Create and setup your website can be free if you think you can manage the initial setup or prices start at £ 150.- if you want me to prepare your website ready for you to use and teachi you how to update and manage it.
+Create and setup your website can be free if you think you can manage the initial setup or prices start at £ 150.- if you want me to prepare your website ready for you to use it and teaching you how to update and manage it.